Not the old, not the new but the necessary - Vladimir Tatlin

 The use of parametric software enables one to design and also describe a process of generation in addition to the final object, thus offering a parametric spectrum of possible solutions - Klaus Bollinger

-However, it is Rolf Werner with his 'Miscellanea of Ingenious Architecture in the Soviet Avant-Garde that delivers the most insightful text by studying and correlating a lineage of key moments and figures within Russian avant-garde movements and their interplays of material innovation, advanced engineering and artistic vision.
+However, it is Rolf Werner with his 'Miscellanea of Ingenious Architecture in the Soviet Avant-Garde' that delivers the most insightful text by studying and correlating a lineage of key moments and figures within Russian avant-garde movements and their interplay of material innovation, advanced engineering and artistic vision.

-It is noted early on in the book by Werner that despite the fact that the end of the suppression of artistic work in the Soviet Union is long past, the work of the Constructivists is perhaps poorly chronichled, having Selim O. Khan-Magomedov deliver a comprehensive academic study of post-revolutionary buildings almost five decades later (1983).
-No doubt that it is the unfortunate lack of documentation for Tatlin's Tower (structural or architectural plans) and the late academic/archival documents that make deducing the tower’s feasability nothing but a speculative task.
+It is noted early on in the book by Werner that despite the fact that the end of the suppression of artistic work in the Soviet Union is long past, the work of the Constructivists is perhaps poorly chronicled, having Selim O. Khan-Magomedov deliver a comprehensive academic study of post-revolutionary buildings almost five decades later (1983).
+No doubt that it is the unfortunate lack of documentation for Tatlin's Tower (structural or architectural plans) and the late academic / archival documents that make deducing the tower’s feasibility nothing but a speculative task.